pondevelopment/pon-developer-guide/README.md

 - [The Boy Scout rule](https://www.informit.com/articles/article.aspx?p=1235624&seqNum=6) - Leave your code better than you found it.
 - Good, clean and secure code as defined by: "*How much effort is required for another developer of comparable experience to pick up where the previous developer left off to fix, enhance or build upon the source code - without involving the former developer and taking into account the lifetime, quality, security and the business impact of the application.*"
-- When reviewing take this cardinal, fundamental law of programming into a account: ["It’s harder to read code than to write it."](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)
+- When reviewing take this cardinal, fundamental law of programming into account: ["It’s harder to read code than to write it."](https://www.joelonsoftware.com/2000/04/06/things-you-should-never-do-part-i/)

 ## Documentation
 A developer should be a able to self-start by using the documentation available in the source code repository.
 Github is the preferred hub for (a reference to) all related project and product documentation.